-Health-Related Quality of Life in Adults with Adolescent- and Adult-onset Systemic Lupus Erythematosus: A Longitudinal Study of a Multiethnic US Cohort (LUMINA LXXXIV)
+Health-Related Quality of Life in Adults With Adolescent- and Adult-Onset Systemic Lupus Erythematosus: A Longitudinal Study of a Multiethnic US Cohort

 R. Ezequiel Borgia, Manuel F. Ugarte-Gil, Luis M. Vilá, John D. Reveille, Gerald McGwin, Graciela S. Alarcón